Tim Church

 Each drum - depending on the diameter, depth, and material of the shell - will have its own unique timbre and "sweet spot" for cable tension.
 Be sure to listen closely when tensioning each cable to hear when it activates and at what dynamic level the cable speaks most clearly.
 Ultimately, tuning a snare drum and tuning a SoundArt snare drum comes down to personal preference and what sounds best to your ears.
 Be sure to follow along with Tim in our YouTube video linked at the top of this article for a step-by-step process.

 The SoundArt strainer system is very popular with schools, students and professionals searching for an exceptional sound, that’s easy to set and consistent to maintain.
 The trio cable snare system allows for players to dial in a sound that suits the situation and piece of music.
 If you are interested in exploring and experimenting with even more sounds on your orchestral snare or concert snare drum considering looking at the Multisonic Snare System.
 This 5 cable system expands on the innovations of the SoundArt snare drum with even more options for the most discerning of percussionists.
-You can learn how to tune your Multisonic snare drum in this video.
+You can learn how to tune your Multisonic snare drum in this blog post.

 Visit our website to learn more about our SoundArt strainer, which is available on ply-Maple, Brass, Titanium and Unibody solid shells.
 Also check out our YouTube channel where you can find all sorts of audio and video sound samples for these drums